MrinalJain17/mydia/docs/usage.md

 		The resulting video (in form of tensor) will have a total of _10 * 7 = 70 frames_.

 - **`normalize_pixels (tuple, str)`**: Whether to normalize pixel values for each video or not.
 Defaults to `None`.
-	The pixel values would be normalized based on the pixels of each video.
+	The pixel values would be normalized based on the pixels of the whole data.

 	**tuple** - `(New_min, New_max)`: Min-max normalization will be used.